jomjol/AI-on-the-edge-device/README.md

   * Files see ['/tools/logfile-tool'](tbd), how-to see [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/outdated--Gasmeter-Log-Downloader/)

 ## Additional Ideas
-There are some ideas and feature requests which are not currently being pursued – mainly due to capacity reasons on the part of the developer.
-They are collected here: [FeatureRequest.md](FeatureRequest.md).
+There are some ideas and feature requests which are not currently being pursued – mainly due to capacity reasons on the part of the developers.
+They features are collected in the [issues](https://github.com/jomjol/AI-on-the-edge-device/issues) and in [FeatureRequest.md](FeatureRequest.md).